miralemd/picasso.js/docs/src/input/data.md

 # Data

-Data in picasso.js generally flows from top to bottom: one or more datasets of various types are provided to a chart instance, each component can then use those datasets or parts of them.
+Data in picasso.js generally flows from top to bottom: one or more data sources of various types are provided to a chart instance, each component can then use those data sources or parts of them.

 ## Providing data to a picasso instance